kwameopareasiedu/react-simple-widgets/MIGRATION-GUIDE-1-2.md

 This guide covers all the breaking changes that you need to know in this version as well as how to migrate your applications to `react-simple-widgets` v2.0.0

+## Types

+-   Imports from `react-simple-widgets/types` have been moved to `react-simple-widgets/dist/constants`

 ## DialogProvider

 -   `onDialogDismissed` function option has been replaced with `onDismissed`